Microsoft/azure-docs.nl-nl/articles/cognitive-services/LUIS/reference-entity-machine-learned-entity.md

 ```

-Dit is de JSON als deze `verbose=true` is ingesteld in de query reeks:
+Dit is de JSON als `verbose=true` is ingesteld in de queryreeks:

 ```json
 "entities": {